What is micro-segmentation marketing?

 Web messages can serve multiple purposes, helping businesses gather emails and data from surveys while personalizing the experience for the visitor.
 A makeup store’s e-commerce site could learn more about how its customers are finding the website, what they’re looking to buy, how old they are, where they live and what their skin tone is.

 For example, a 60-year-old African American woman living in Washington state is most likely going to look for different foundation than a 22-year-old Caucasian woman living in Maine.
 With that information in hand, the company can better meet each woman’s needs and customize the messaging on the website each time she returns.

 Let’s say the makeup company has a potential customer who lives in Colorado, loves to ski and has two kids in college.
 The micro-segment she’s in is dealing with a very dry climate, a lot of sun exposure and probably some early signs of aging skin.
 If she visits a website in January, a pop-up message asking, “Would you like to check out our line of moisturizers with sunscreen before your next ski trip?” would make perfect sense.

+If you’ve collected information about your customers, now is the time to put that extra effort to good use—with micro-segmentation marketing.
 Micro marketing campaigns may take a little more legwork on the front end, but once businesses understand micro-segmenting, there’s little need for mass email blasts.